vtien/podcast-trailer-generation/README.md

 ## Approach:

 My first step in this project was to research what makes a great podcast trailer, at this would provide the goal that my solution should make progress towards achieving.
-At the following webpage my apple, I found the outline for a podcast trailer below:
+At the following webpage by apple, I found the outline for a podcast trailer below:

 1. Introduce your show.
 Start off by introducing your show and hosts to let people know what and who they’re listening to.
 Then provide a brief explanation of what your show is about.
 If you need inspiration, think back to the tagline you wrote while developing how to present your podcast.